VCityTeam/UD-Viz-Template/Readme.md

 ## Starting dev

-Vous avez maintenant votre propre repository qui prend comme base `UD-Viz-Template` et vous voulez commencer à coder.
-Cette section est là pour vous aider à commencer.
+You now have your own repository that takes as its base `UD-Viz-Template` and you want to start coding.
+This section is here to help you get started.

 Reminders:
 - Your app is a 3-package application, based on 3-package framework UD-Viz, respectively browser, shared and node.